P&G shuffles management, focuses on streamlining co

-CHICAGO (Reuters) - Procter & Gamble Co (PG.N) said on Wednesday that the head of its North American business, Melanie Healey, will retire next June, as the company puts together a new leadership team in an effort to revive sagging sales growth and gain market share.
+CHICAGO, Oct 22 (Reuters) - Procter & Gamble Co said on Wednesday that the head of its North American business, Melanie Healey, will retire next June, as the company puts together a new leadership team in an effort to revive sagging sales growth and gain market share.

 Healey, once widely considered to be a potential successor to current Chief Executive A.G.
 Lafley, will be succeeded by Carolyn Tastad, who is currently P&G’s global customer development officer.